tacatac/archnosh/README.md

 With caution!
 Installing some of the nosh packages provided here can profoundly change the way your system bootstraps and runs services.

-Furthermore, the packages have so far been tested on virtual machines with bare minimum installs of early 2017 Archlinux releases and on a personal laptop, where they *do* work for the most part but tailoring to your system will be necessary.
+Furthermore, the packages have so far been tested locally on virtual machines with minimum installs of early 2017 Archlinux releases and on a personal laptop, where they *do* work for the most part but tailoring to your system will be necessary.

-**N.B.: Automatic network configuration is not currently implemented for Archlinux, network interfaces may have to be brought up and configured manually.**

 *Caveat emptor.*